-As we head into the colder Michigan months it’s common to miss the green grass, blue skies and colorful flowers of the spring and summer seasons.
-With many of us spending more time in our houses, now is a great time to invest in your space.
+With many of us spending more time in our houses over the last year or so, it’s been a great time to invest in your space.
 What if we told you there was an easy way to increase your happiness, productivity and the air quality in your house by adding a little green?
 That’s right, houseplants are the perfect way to spruce up your space and can also provide many health benefits.

 Water you waiting for?
 Let’s learn more.

 Many studies have shown that adding greenery to spaces you spend lots of time in can reduce stress.
 Aside from the aesthetic purpose of adding some living plants into your house – when your eyes see the green hint of the leaves and colored flowers it is reminded of the outdoors.
 When we spend time in natural settings it can help reduce mental fatigue and improve concentration levels.
 Whether you are in the office or working from home, adding some greenery to your desk or work area can help keep you calm.

 Working from home has been an adjustment for many people.
 Home can provide a number of distractions – from the noise of kids and pets to dirty dishes piling up in the sink, it can be hard to focus.
 A study from the University of Exeter concluded that productivity increased 15% when plants were introduced to a previously bare office space.
 The plants helped with “an overall reduction of stress and improvement of calmness and wellbeing, which in turn has effects on an individual’s ability to be creative and focus on tasks.”

 Having greenery around can also lengthen someone’s attention span longer than those who are working without greenery around.
 So, head to a local green house or plant store and pick up some pots and plants – your brain (and boss) will thank you.